f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/tcpport.png

-From the Origin Pool drop-down menu, select the origin pool created in the previous step and **Click Apply**.
+From the Origin Pool drop-down menu, select the origin pool created in the previous step and click **Apply**.

 .. figure:: assets/tcppool.png